 Market and Limit orders are two critical trading terms to be aware of before you begin trading.
 But how do you decide whether to use a limit order or a market order?
 That depends entirely on what you are trying to achieve.

-What is a market order?
+What is a Market order?

 A Market order is designed to be executed quickly.
-It is meant to buy or sell at the best average market price.
+It is meant to buy or sell at the best available market price.
 The drawback of a market order is that you’re not guaranteed the exact price you’re trying to buy or sell at - you’ll have to pay the difference between the buyers’ bid price and sellers’ ask price in order to execute the trade.
 This is referred to as the bid/ask spread, and it’s usually relatively small unless the price moves very quickly.

-What is a limit order?
+What is a Limit order?